-The following grid outlines the current CE unit requirements for each state, the restrictions on taking online classwork, and the approximate cost of completing the CE coursework.
+The following grid outlines the current CE hour requirements for each state, the restrictions on taking online classwork, and the approximate cost of completing the CE coursework.
 These requirements are subject to change.

 Some states restrict the number of hours that may be completed online versus in the classroom.
 When fulfilling your continuing education requirements, make sure you have consulted the chart below and followed up with your local governing body to ensure that the number of hours you complete will be successfully applied toward your renewal.

 |STATE||REQ CE HOURS||ONLINE||EST COST||LICENSE RENEWAL|